Ban on factions in the Communist Party of the Soviet Union: The ban on factions after Lenin's death

 Faction members (such as members of "Workers' Truth") would be expelled from the Party in December 1923.
 Big opposition factions (such as Leon Trotsky's 'Left Opposition' and such as oppositionist groups around Nikolai Bukharin and Grigory Zinoviev) again appeared after the civil war ended.
-These factions were tolerated for several years, leading some modern Marxists to claim that the ban on factions was intended to be temporary.
-When Trotsky and Zinoviev were expelled on November 12, 1927, the ban on factions was however used to justify this, and there is no language in the discussion at the 10th Party Congress suggesting that it was intended to be temporary (Protokoly 523-548).
+These factions were tolerated for several years, leading some Marxists to claim that the ban on factions was intended to be temporary.
+When Trotsky and Zinoviev were expelled on November 12, 1927, the ban on factions was however used to justify this.
+Lenin himself had held the position that a permanent ban on oppositional platforms was impossible to implement, noting that if a question such as the Brest-Litovsk peace were to come up again, voting based on platforms would be necessary.
+Regardless, voting upon such oppositional platforms was considered factionalism and thus banned during Stalin's reign.